Introduction to Equilibrium Risk

 Who we are

 Since starting our journey as Equilibrium Risk (just over 2 years ago, at the time of writing (June 2017)), we regularly get asked about our backgrounds: who we are, what we did before starting out in business and how we got into it.

 We have seen genuine interest in our history, and we have been told on several occasions that we should tell people about it.
 So, we decided to start telling it through a series of blogs.

-Both Jason and myself, Equilibrium Risk’s founders, have spent decades in the Coldstream Guards.
+Both Jason and I, Equilibrium Risk’s founders, have spent decades in the Coldstream Guards.
 In fact, we both served together on Operation Telic in 2005 (Operation Telic was the code name given to all UK Military Operations in Iraq between March 2003 and May 2011).
-We have specialised in different roles throughout our careers in the Military, and have served across the globe in places such as Germany, Northern Ireland, Afghanistan, Sierra Leone, Canada and Bosnia to name a few.
+We have specialised in different roles throughout our careers in the Military, and have served across the globe in places such as Germany, Northern Ireland, Afghanistan, Sierra Leone, Canada, and Bosnia to name a few.
 Throughout this time, we were honing our craft of understanding risk in all its forms.

 The core values which were instilled during our training and service have carried on through into our business life and it is these values which we believe set us apart from our competitors.
-We are passionate about security and providing the right solutions for our clients.
+We are passionate about security and providing the right risk based solutions for our clients.
 Using the knowledge we have gained from the Military, Police Service, public and private sectors, we can produce a unique security package that keeps property, people and data safe and secure.

 Luke, Director of Operations

 Interested in the next one, What does Equilibrium Risk mean?
 Read it here.